justpy-org/justpy/docs/tutorial/custom_components.md

 The `react` method accepts an additional argument to self.
 The argument `data` is the `data` attribute of the element's direct parent.
 If the element has no parent, it is the `data` attribute of the page.
 Using `react` we can have child elements change their behavior when rendered based on the `data` attribute of their parent or the page they are on.

-For example, let's make the color of the component dependent on the `data` attribute of their parent Div.
+For example, let's make the color of the component dependent on the `data` attribute of their parent container.

 ```python
 import justpy as jp